-Spring is finally here, and at Family Tree Magazine we’re feeling inspired to tidy up our genealogy research and get organized!
-It’s the perfect time of year to clean up your workspace, and to make sure that your research is being properly cared for.
-Here’s what we’re focusing on this year:
+Spring is finally here.
+And at Family Tree Magazine, we’re feeling inspired to tidy up our genealogy research and get organized!
+It’s the perfect time of year to clean up your workspace, and to make sure your research is being properly cared for.
+Here’s what we’re focusing on this season:

 Digitize your photos and documents